-- the Government's contribution for quota with the IMF is recorded by the Group as depository of the Government.
-Exchange differences arising on these balances are transferred to the Government of Pakistan account. - exchange gains or losses arising on revaluation of borrowings from the IMF are recognised in the consolidated profit and loss account. - the cumulative allocation of Special Drawing Rights (SDRs) by the IMF is recorded as a liability to non resident and is translated at closing exchange rate for SDRs prevailing at the balance sheet date.
-Exchange differences on translation of SDRs is recognised in the consolidated profit and loss account. - service charge is recognised in the consolidated profit and loss account at the time of receipt of the IMF tranches.
+- the Government's contribution for quota with the IMF is recorded by the Bank as depository of the Government.
+Exchange differences arising on these balances are transferred to the Government of Pakistan account. - exchange gains or losses arising on revaluation of borrowings from the IMF are recognised in the profit and loss account. - the cumulative allocation of Special Drawing Rights (SDRs) by the IMF is recorded as a liability and is translated at closing exchange rate for SDRs prevailing at the balance sheet date.
+Exchange differences on translation of SDRs is recognised in the profit and loss account. - service charge is recognised in the profit and loss account at the time of receipt of the IMF tranches.

-All other income or charges pertaining to balances with the IMF are taken to the consolidated profit and loss account, including the following:
+All other income or charges pertaining to balances with the IMF are taken to the profit and loss account, including the following:

-- charges on borrowings under credit schemes and fund facilities; - charges on net cumulative allocation of SDRs; - exchange gain or loss; and - return on holdings of SDRs.
+- charges on borrowings under credit schemes and fund facilities; - charges on net cumulative allocation of SDRs; - exchange gain or loss: and - return on holdings of SDRs.

-4.23 Provisions
+4.22 Provisions

-Provisions are recognised when the Group has a present legal or constructive obligation as a result of past events, it is probable that an outflow of economic resources will be required to settle the obligation and a reliable estimate of the amount can be made.
+Provisions are recognised when the Bank has a present legal or constructive obligation as a result of past events, it is probable that an outflow of economic resources will be required to settle the obligation and a reliable estimate of the amount can be made.
 Provisions are reviewed at each balance sheet date and are adjusted to reflect the current best estimates.

-4.24 Cash and cash equivalents
+4.23 Cash and Cash Equivalents